James Preece

 Before being called to the Bar, James spent time developing his experience in preparation for pupillage.
 He has worked as an appropriate adult (supporting young/vulnerable people detained at police stations) and as an A level Law teacher.

 James works hard and prides himself on a thorough and careful approach to his cases.
-His preparation of cases is meticulous.

 Our